sifzerda/social-network-api/README.md

 <ins>localhost:3001/api/thoughts/:id/reactions/:reactionId</ins>

-- GET reaction by id
+- DELETE reaction by id
+- * this needs to be the reactionId not the _id

 #### (2) Users: